-I am a non-profit board member, and I will tell you: For the most part, I pull my hair out at board meetings when we get to the budget.
-Usually there is a series of QuickBooks reports, presented in PDF, in teeny-tiny font.
+I am a nonprofit board member, and I will tell you: For the most part, I pull my hair out at board meetings when we get to the budget.
+Usually, there is a series of QuickBooks reports, presented as PDFs, in a teeny-tiny font.

-Here are three good reasons to think about changing your non-profit budget process:
+Here are three good reasons to think about changing your nonprofit budget process:

-1. You can get more out of your board members if meetings are efficient.
+1. You can get more out of your board members if meetings are efficient

-Here at Palo Alto Software we strongly believe that looking at your budget every month—and comparing it to the right numbers—will change the way you manage your non-profit for the better.
-Those “right numbers” are your:
+Here at Palo Alto Software, we strongly believe that looking at your budget every month—and comparing it to the right numbers—will change the way you manage your nonprofit for the better.

-- Actual Results
+- Actual results

 - Previous month results